BrandonHillbom/Quality-Assurance-Metirc-Application/README.md

 # Quality Assurance Metric Application

-This is a project made with Flutter for a Software Testing and Validation class at the U of R.
+This is a project made with Flutter and Dart for a Software Testing and Validation class at the U of R.

 ## Overview